Kitchen Stewardship | A Baby Steps Approach to Balanced Nutrition

 4. Better Carrier for Garlic and Cayenne than Tea

-Fresh garlic, ginger, and cayenne pepper are great immunity boosting foods to eat as well, and while ginger makes a decent tea, it’s just weird to sip tea with garlic and cayenne.
-They taste awesome in broth though…
+Fresh garlic, ginger, and cayenne pepper are great immunity-boosting foods to eat as well, and while ginger makes a decent tea, it’s just weird to sip tea with garlic and cayenne.

 5. Gelatin for Joint Health

-Gelatin provide glycine, an amino acid that promotes healthy cartilage and ultimately aids in avoiding joint pain.
-Could a cup a day keep the acetaminophen away?
+Gelatin provides glycine, an amino acid that promotes healthy cartilage and ultimately aids in avoiding joint pain.2

 7. Aids Digestion

-Yet another benefit of gelatin, bone broth helps your system digest more efficiently, especially milk, meat, beans, and grains.
 That’s likely why it’s used in GAPS and other gut healing diets.
 Who doesn’t need a little help digesting everything in our day and age?

 8. Battles Stress?
 Improves Sleep?

-Our bodies can create glycine on their own, which is why it’s not an “essential” fatty acid that we must get from eating.
+Our bodies can create glycine on their own, which is why it’s not an “essential” amino acid that we must get from eating.
 However, we don’t always produce in the right balance, especially if we don’t eat in the right balance.

-When we eat only animal meat, the amino acids delivered mimic those that our bodies create under stress, “when cortisol excess causes our muscles to be broken down to provide energy and material for repair.” (source) Consuming gelatin counteracts all that, can promote sleep, and improves memory and learning behavior.
-The same function may even resist cancer and tumor growth.
+When we eat only animal meat, the amino acids delivered mimic those that our bodies create under stress.
+When our bodies are under stress cortisol excess can trigger the breakdown of our muscles to provide energy and material for repair.

 This fun fact is a new one for me, but I can’t wait to try it the next time someone I know has insomnia.
 Warm milk, chamomile tea – move over, broth is coming through!